moorepants/eme185/content/pages/instructor-guide.rst

 Grading
 =======

+- All assignments should have a due time of 11:59pm on the due date, unless it needs to be done for class prep, i.e. due time is then the start of class.
 - Assignments should be graded and returned within 1 week of their due date.
 - For assignments not co-graded with the instructor (e.g. memos), the TAs should calibrate by grading one submission together.
 For group-submitted